Evolution of orbital phases with particle size in nanoscale stoichiometric LaMnO3: Summary

 \section{Summary}

-In summary, we found that the orbital ordered state in pure LaMnO$_3$ becomes metastable for particles of size around d$_C$ ($\sim$20 nm).
+In summary, we found that the orbital ordered state in pure LaMnO$_3$ becomes metastable for particles of size around d$_C$ ($\sim$20 nm) and finally transforms into a stable disordered state for much finer particles (e.g., $\sim$10 nm).
 The orbital order-disorder transition switches from 'reversible' to 'irreversible' at d$_C$ along with sizable decay in resistivity with time in the ordered state.
 In contrast to the observation made in the case of charge ordered compounds, we did not observe an insulator-metal transition and antiferromagnetic-ferromagnetic transition for a size around d$_C$.
-It is interesting to note that this metastable orbital ordered state retains orthorhombic structure albeit with relatively smaller orthorhombic distortion. \\ \centerline {$\textbf{ACKNOWLEDGMENTS}$}
+The crystal symmetry, lattice volume, and orthorhombic distortion depict a systematic variation with particle size.
+The lattice volume collapses and the orthorhombic symmetry gives way to cubic as the particle size reduces from bulk down to $\sim$10 nm signifying systematic evolution from long-range orbitally ordered orthorhombic phase to orbitally disordered cubic phase.

-The authors thank P. Choudhury and J. Ghosh for helpful discussion.
+\textbf{ACKNOWLEDGMENTS.} The authors thank P. Choudhury and J. Ghosh for helpful discussion and P. Mandal for the single crystal of LaMnO$_3$.
 One of the authors (PM) acknowledges financial support from CSIR while another author (OPC) thanks DST for a sponsored project.